-The Fulbright Scotland Summer Institute on Technology, Innovation and Creativity is a three-week cultural and academic programme for US students, hosted by the Glasgow School of Art and the University of Strathclyde.
+The Fulbright Scotland Summer Institute on Technology, Innovation and Creativity is a three-week academic and cultural programme for US students, hosted by the Glasgow School of Art and the University of Strathclyde.

 The University of Strathclyde is Glasgow's second university, founded in 1796.
 It received its Royal Charter in 1964 as the UK's first technological university and has a powerful heritage of partnerships with business and industry.